jayalbo/Agora-Conversational-AI-Coding-Assistant-DEMO/README.md

 Built for **LA Tech Week** by [ConvoAI](https://convoai.world) × [Agora](https://www.agora.io)

+> **🌐 PUBLIC LIVE DEMO**
+>
+> This is designed as a **public live demo** where visitors enter their own API credentials through the UI.
+Credentials are stored only in the browser's localStorage and **never sent to or stored on your backend servers**.
+Each user brings their own Agora, OpenAI, and Azure credentials.

 ## ✨ Features

 - 🎤 **Voice Interaction**: Natural voice conversations with AI using Agora RTC